scherersoftware/cake-app-template/README.md

 and `MAIN_DOMAIN`, as these values are mandatory for a correct session setup.

 Next, setup your database.
 We're using cakephp/migrations for that:

+**Attention**: If you're using a MySQL Version before 5.7, the `ModelHistory.Migration` will fail, due to not supported datatypes.
+As a workaround, please use the `schema.sql`, located at `vendor\codekanzlei\cake-model-history\config` instead.

 `$ bin/cake migrations migrate`